Nikon L35AF – The Best Point and Shoot Film Camera Under $200?

 Other Models to Consider

-While I love the L35AF, there are plenty of alternatives that are worth considering.
+While we love the L35AF, there are plenty of alternatives that are worth considering.
 The world of point and shoot film cameras is vast and filled with many interesting options.

 Many of the most popular compact film cameras were easy to find for under $100 ten years ago.
 But with an increased interest, a finite number of cameras available, and the most basic understanding of supply vs demand, you can guess what’s happened…

-If I were going to choose my next favorite point and shoot (behind the L35AF) around $200, it would likely be the Olympus XA.
+If we were going to choose my next favorite point and shoot (behind the L35AF) around $200, it would likely be the Olympus XA.

 Whereas the L35AF is somewhat bulky but has a solid feeling, the XA is small, lightweight, and incredibly easy to bring wherever you want to go.
 You might even forget that it’s hanging around your neck.

-My Favorite Point and Shoot Film Camera Under $500: Ricoh GR1S
+Our Favorite Point and Shoot Film Camera Under $500: Ricoh GR

-While I have a definite love/hate relationship with the entire line of Ricoh GR cameras, I’d be lying if I said that there’s another compact film camera around $500 that I’ve enjoyed using more.
+While we have a definite love/hate relationship with the entire line of Ricoh GR cameras, the pros still outweigh the cons.

-Prone to a whole mess of problems, the GR1S (as well as the other members of the Ricoh GR family that I’ve tried) are a dream to shoot when they are functioning properly.
-Few cameras have ever felt so natural for snapshots, and one of my Ricoh GR’s is usually what I grab for street photography.
+Prone to a whole mess of problems, the GR1S (as well as the other members of the Ricoh GR family that we’ve tried) are a dream to shoot when they are functioning properly.
+Few cameras have ever felt so natural for snapshots, and a Ricoh GR is a great choice for street photography.